Otto Fenichel: Writings

 Fenichel was a prolific writer on psychoanalysis, and published some forty articles between "Introjektion und Kastrationkomplex" (1925) and "Neurotic Acting Out" (1945).
 Among some of the areas he contributed to were female sexuality, the feeling of triumph, and the antecedents of the Oedipus complex.
 He also published an influential technical manual, Problems of Psychoanalytic Technique (1939).

 Three interwar papers on female sexuality, attracted Freud's own attention: he wrote of the first that "Fenichel (1930) rightly emphasizes the difficulty of recognizing in the material produced in analysis what parts of it represent the unchanged content of the pre-Oedipus phase and what parts have been distorted by regression".
 His 1936 article on the symbolic equation of Girl and Phallus subsequently became a launch pad for Jacques Lacan.

 In his 1939 article "Trophy and Triumph", Fenichel pointed out that the feeling of triumph "results from the removal of anxiety and inhibition by the winning of a trophy", but added that as "the trophy is a super-ego derivative since it is a symbol of parental authority [...] it threatens the ego in the same way that the super-ego threatens the ego".

 Building on his own work, and the contributions of his peers and predecessors, Fenichel produced his encyclopedic textbook of 1945: "For countless students and professionals Fenichel is synonymous with his Psychoanalytic Theory of Neurosis; and this text is regarded as synonymous with reliable and comprehensive psychoanalytic knowledge."
 Nevertheless, the work was not uncontroversial, challenging among others the findings of Melanie Klein, the neo-Freudians and much of the work of Franz Alexander, as well as displaying Fenichel's continuing Marxist affiliation.

 Criticism

-Harold Bloom called Fenichel the "grim encyclopaedist of the Freudian psychodynamics", but it was precisely the encyclopedic aspect of his work which aroused the criticism of Lacan.
+Harold Bloom called Fenichel the "grim encyclopaedist of the Freudian psychodynamics", but it was precisely the encyclopedic aspect of his work that evoked the criticism of Lacan.

-Comparing Fenichel's work to "an enumeration of the 'main sewer' type", he argued for a distinction between a catalogue of past interpretations, and the actual job of finding the mutative interpretation within the actual session.
-He also criticised Fenichel's use of organic stages of development in his writing; while others saw Fenichel as oversimplifying his accounts of neurosis by categorical taxonomies.
+Comparing Fenichel's work to "an enumeration of the 'main sewer' type", Lacan argued for a distinction between a catalogue of past interpretations, and the actual job of finding the mutative interpretation within the actual session.
+Lacan also criticised Fenichel's use of organic stages of development in his writing; while others saw Fenichel as oversimplifying his accounts of neurosis by categorical taxonomies.

-Although Fenichel himself had warned from the start of his book that he was only offering illustrative examples, not case histories, he may have unwittingly contributed to the vice of attempting to mastermind, not follow and learn from, the analytic process.
+Although Fenichel himself had warned from the start of The Psychoanalytic Theory of Neurosis that he was only offering illustrative examples, not case histories, he may have unwittingly contributed to the vice of attempting to mastermind, not follow and learn from, the analytic process.